Robust Non-adaptive Group Testing under Errors in Group Membership Specifications: Conclusion

 There are several interesting avenues for future work: \begin{enumerate} \item Currently the optimal weights matrix $\boldsymbol{W}$ is designed to minimize the variance of the debiased estimates of $\boldsymbol{\beta^*}$ and not necessarily those of $\boldsymbol{\delta^*}$.
 Our technique could in principle be extended to derive another weights matrix to minimize the variance of the debiased estimates of $\boldsymbol{\delta^*}$. \item A specific form of MMEs consists of unknown permutations in the pooling matrix (also called `permutation noise' \cite{Zabeti2021}) where the pooled results are swapped with one another.
-The techniques in this paper can be extended to identify pooled measurements that suffer from permutation noise, and potentially correct them.
-These results, which will be reported elsewhere, are an interesting contribution to the growing sub-area of `unlabelled sensing' \cite{peng2021homomorphic}. \item Our technique is based on work in \cite{Javanmard2014}, which requires that $\|\boldsymbol{\beta^*}\|_0 < \sqrt{n}/\log p$.
-This is a stronger condition that $\|\boldsymbol{\beta^*}\|_0 < n/\log p$ which is common in sparse regression.
-However in the literature on \textsc{Lasso} debiasing, there exist techniques such as \cite{cai2017confidence} which relax the condition on $\|\boldsymbol{\beta^*}\|_0$ to allow for $\sqrt{n}/\log p < \|\boldsymbol{\beta^*}\|_0 \leq n/\log p$, with the caveat that \textit{ a priori} knowledge of $\|\boldsymbol{\beta^*}\|_0$ is (provably) essential.
+The techniques in this paper can be extended to identify pooled measurements that suffer from permutation noise, and potentially correct them. \item Our technique, which involves debiasing, requires more stringent constraints than $\|\boldsymbol{\beta^*}\|_0 < n/\log p$ used for standard sparse regression including \textsc{Lasso}.
+However in the literature on \textsc{Lasso} debiasing, there exist techniques such as \cite{cai2017confidence} which relax the condition on $\|\boldsymbol{\beta^*}\|_0$ to allow for $\sqrt{n}/\log p < \|\boldsymbol{\beta^*}\|_0 \leq n/\log p$, with the caveat that \textit{a priori} knowledge of $\|\boldsymbol{\beta^*}\|_0$ is (provably) essential.
 Incorporating these results within the current framework is another avenue for future research.
-It is also of interest to combine our results with those on \textit{in situ} estimation of $\|\boldsymbol{\beta^*}\|_0$ from pooled or compressed measurements as in \cite{ravazzi2018sparsity,lopes2016unknown}. \end{enumerate}
+It is also of interest to combine our results with those on \textit{in situ} estimation of $\|\boldsymbol{\beta^*}\|_0$ from pooled or compressed measurements as in \cite{ravazzi2018sparsity,lopes2016unknown}. \item Another interesting direction of research is to explore applications of the developed method to handle signal-dependent noise models such as Poisson, explore model mismatch errors in newly emerged group testing modalities such as tropical group testing \cite{wang2023tropical,paligadu2024small}, or explore specific modalities such as digital drop PCR \cite{vasudevan2021digital,mao2019principles,suo2020ddpcr}. \end{enumerate}

 \appendices